Program: B.S., Civil Engineering

 Student Learning Outcomes

 To carry out the mission of the Civil Engineering program, the faculty has established the following educational objectives.
 During the first few years following graduation, the graduates of the Civil Engineering program will have the following qualities:

-- Graduates will continue further studies in engineering and other professional disciplines as appropriate to their careers.
+- Graduates will continue further studies in engineering and other professional disciplines throughout their careers.